-The murders of Rayshard Brooks, George Floyd, Ahmaud Arbery, Tony McDade, and Breonna Taylor were not isolated incidents, but part of a too-long list of extrajudicial killings of Black Americans.
-These killings are only the brutal indicator of a system of racial injustice and white supremacy in this country.
+The violence our criminal justice system perpetuates against BIPOC citizens, including countless murders at the hands of police, is not a collection of isolated incidents, but part of a too-long list of extrajudicial killings of Black Americans.
+This violence is only the brutal indicator of a system of racial injustice and white supremacy in this country.
 This state of affairs demands that all American institutions look inwardly, seeking to repair the damage done by racism and acknowledging that a bare commitment to equality-without anti-racist action-is insufficient.